JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 Oh!
 Do you see what's happening? `start` doesn't change, therefore the `distance` scrolled down on the first scroll may be correct but not the second.

 Why?
-Because, we are not resetting `start` on the new scroll event.
+Because we are not resetting `start` on the new scroll event.

 So we need to save when we are scrolling and we need to measure the distance when the scrolling is done.